Kevin Connolly (writer): Contributions to Canadian poetry

 Connolly has taught workshops and held educational competitions that focus on the process of poetry writing.
-During the 1990s, Connolly published the early work of Canadians such as Lynn Crosbie, Gary Barwin, Daniel Jones, Stuart Ross and Gil Adamson, in a collection titled Pink Dog chapbook.
-He served as a poetry judge at the 2006 great Canadian literary hunt and his poem, titled Sundial, was featured in the 40th anniversary edition of This Magazine.
-His poem, titled Chain, from the 2005 Drift collection was included in a collection of works titled 30 in 30, a collection created to celebrate National Poetry Month.
+During the 1990s, he published the early work of Canadians such as Lynn Crosbie, Gary Barwin, Daniel Jones, Stuart Ross and Gil Adamson in a collection titled Pink Dog Chapbook.
+He served as a poetry judge at the 2006 Great Canadian Literary Hunt, and his poem "Sundial" was featured in the 40th anniversary edition of This Magazine.
+His poem "Chain", from the 2005 Drift collection, was included in 30 in 30, a collection created to celebrate National Poetry Month.